Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Conclusion

-\emph{Summary} - We introduced an approach called Coarse-grained Energy Landscape (CEL) to reveal the complete energy landscapes of small glassy systems.
-In terms of advances in methodology, by formulating CELs and analyzing their transition matrix, one can analytically compute the non-equilibrium dynamics of a system at an arbitrary temperature for an arbitrary long time, out of reach by simulations limited by modern computational capability.
-For large systems, we introduce a variant of the approach to partially reveal the energy landscapes, which allow us to conduct the same analysis as in small systems.
-In terms of improved understanding, we show a clear and complete physical picture on how glassy systems are trapped in local minima, as evident from the drop in the ground-state probability as temperature decreases as well as their abrupt jumps as time increases.
+We introduced an approach called Coarse-grained Energy Landscape (CEL) to reveal for the complete energy landscapes of small glassy and non-glassy systems, showing clearly their differences.
+In terms of methodology, by formulating CELs and analyzing their transition matrix, one can analytically compute the non-equilibrium dynamics of a system at an arbitrary temperature for an arbitrary long time, out of reach by existing theories and numerics, and again revealing clearly the differences between glassy and non-glassy systems.
+For large systems, we introduce a variant approach to partially reveal the energy landscapes, which allow us to conduct the same analysis as in small systems.
+In terms of understanding, we show a clear and complete physical picture on how glassy systems are trapped in local minima, as evident from the drop in the ground-state probability as temperature decreases as well as their abrupt jumps as time increases.
+Such phenomena are not observed in non-glassy systems.
 Simulation results agree well with theoretical predictions.
-Our work advances methodology by a new tool for analyzing the non-equilibrium dynamics of complex disordered systems, which generate clear, complete and new understandings and insights on their long-time behavior inaccessible by modern numerics.
+Our work advances methodology by a new tool for analyzing the non-equilibrium dynamics of complex disordered systems, which generate clear, complete and new understandings and insights on their long-time behavior inaccessible by existing approaches.